 Most people have heard the term "starving artist."
 It's someone who has sacrificed financial security and regular employment to pursue their creative dreams, right?
 Wrong.

-The truth is, there are plenty of jobs to be found in the arts industry, no starving required.
+The truth is, there are plenty of jobs to be found for arts majors, no starving required.
 According to the nonprofit organization Americans for the Arts, the arts and culture industry creates about 5.7 million full-time jobs every year, nationwide!